wgpu/api/

 ///

-/// Note that dropping the [`QueueWriteBufferView`] does *not* submit the
+/// * Dropping the [`QueueWriteBufferView`] does *not* submit the

 /// transfer to the GPU immediately.
 The transfer begins only on the next